stub42/cassandra-charm/README.md

 See [cassandra.apache.org](http://cassandra.apache.org) for more information.

+# Editions

+This charm supports Apache Cassandra 2.0, Apache Cassandra 2.1, and Datastax Enterprise 4.6.
+The default is Apache Cassandra 2.0.

+To use Apache Cassandra 2.1, specify the Apache Cassandra 2.1 archive source in the `install_sources` config setting when deploying.

+To use Datastax Enterprise, set the `edition` config setting to `dse` and the Datastax Enterprise archive URL in `install_sources` (including your username and password).

 # Deployment

 Cassandra deployments are relatively simple in that they consist of a set of